Mastery of Divinity/ Bachelor of Divinity

 Students admitted in the MDiv degree program hold recognized baccalaureate theological degrees or their educational equivalencies and possess competency for the goal of the program which will be determined by the institution.

-Students admitted in the BD degree program are senior high graduates.
+Students admitted to the BD degree program are senior high graduates.

 B.1.8.
 Faculty

-In order to operate the master’s degree programs, a minimum of six (6) full-time teachers with either MTheol or PhD/DTheol degrees shall be required.
+In order to operate the master’s degree programs, a minimum of six (6) full-time teachers with either MTh or PhD/ThD degrees shall be required.

 B.1.9.
 Library